Delivery is £9.95 or free over £60 for all orders within the UK and the Channel Islands.

 Alternatively, we may have tried to notify you but your spam filter may have rejected the email.

 Do you use any pesticides?

 No, we do not use any chemical pesticides or sprays on our plants.
-Large pests, such as snails and caterpillars, are hand picked, and small pests, such as beetles and aphids, are rinsed off with water.
-We also use natural (biological) controls, e.g. purchasing native ladybirds from specialist suppliers and releasing them on plants affected by aphids.
+Large pests, such as snails and caterpillars, are hand picked, and small pests, such as beetles and aphids, are rinsed off with water or sprayed with vegetable oil sprays.
+We occasionally also use natural (biological) controls, e.g. purchasing native ladybirds from specialist suppliers and releasing them on plants affected by aphids.

 General plant care questions

 How many plants do I need for my pond?